swe4103/swe4103-project/README.md

 ```

 7. After you do this, you should be able to go to our repository on GitHub, and create a new Pull Request that can be reviewed by other team members and eventually merged into the main branch

+8. Once you have created the Pull Request, you will notice a template is present in the description field.
+Please fill out this template so team members can review your PR with ease.

 ## 🚀 Local Run